Stairway To Heaven Hawaii Hike: The Epic Haiku Stairs In Oahu

 Moanalua Valley Trail Legal Back Way

-Moanalua Valley Trail โ€” the โ€˜legal back wayโ€™ for the Stairway To Heaven
+Moanalua Valley Trail — the ‘legal back way’ for the Stairway To Heaven

-Future Of The Haiku Stairs โ€“ Open / Closed?
+Future Of The Haiku Stairs – Open / Closed?

-Nowadays, the Honolulu Board of Water Supply owns the Hawaii Haiku Stairs, and theyโ€™ve repeatedly talked about the idea of tearing them down for political (liability) reasons.
-I really hope they donโ€™t do that.
+For years, the Honolulu Board of Water Supply owned the Haiku Stairs, and they repeatedly talked about the idea of tearing them down for political (liability) reasons.
+I really hope that doesn’t happen.

 This trail is a national and state treasure, with amazing scenery and a cool bit of history behind it.
 I hope it will be repaired and preserved for people to enjoy forever.
+The stairs are priceless.

 Legal climbing of the stairs would mean providing a non-intrusive access route through the neighborhood below, but that could easily be accomplished with the millions of taxpayer dollars that have been spent on security over the years.

-UPDATE 02/2023: Thereโ€™s still hope that the โ€˜Stairway To Heavenโ€™ Hawaii trail may be saved after all.
-Ownership of the stairs was given to the city of Honolulu, and supposedly they were planning to turn the Haiku Stairs hike into a paid attraction.
+For awhile, there was still hope that the Stairway To Heaven might be saved.
+Ownership of the stairs was given to the city of Honolulu, and supposedly they were planning to turn the Haiku Stairs into a guided attraction, which would make sense.

-The stairs are priceless to many of us, and we all hope the staircase hike can be saved.
 There should be more information about this soon.
-Iโ€™ll keep this blog post updated.
+I’ll keep this blog post updated.

 Stairway To Heaven Hawaii Hike Haiku Stairs Oahu Trail